daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 ## AWS Elastic MapReduce (EMR)

+EMR is a data processing and analysis tool.
 EMR runs in managed cluster and can be used to process data at scale for analytics purposes.
+Relies on immutable infrastructure i.e. if you need to patch a server, shut down and restart with the patch.

 ### Cluster

-A cluster in a collection of EC2 instances/nodes with different responsibilities:
+EMR uses a cluster of EC2 instances with different responsibilities:

 - Primary: Manages the cluster and coordinates the distribution of data and tasks among other nodes
 - Core: Stores and crunches data